miqrogroove/xmb/README.md

 Our code moved to GitHub on 1 January 2025.

-The Master branch is now XMB 1.10 Beta.
+The Master branch is currently XMB 1.10.

 Visit [xmbforum2.com](https://www.xmbforum2.com) for more resources.